callstack/react-native-testing-library/website/docs/MigrationV9.md

 const {getByText} = render(<Text>Hello <Text>world</Text</Text>)

-// exact: false
 within(getByText('Hello', {exact: false})).getByText('world')
 ```

 # Future plans

-This release changes a lot of internal logic in `@testing-library/react-native`, paving the way for more more improvements to bring us closer from our web counterpart, with for instance a better support for accessibility queries.
+This release changes a lot of internal logic in the library, paving the way for more improvements to bring us closer to our web counterpart, with a possibly better story for accessibility queries.